alonsoJASL/macrosight/md-logs/scr-movementinteractions-0.md

   frames (10?, 100?, ...)
 + Analyse the direction before and after the clump (how many frames back should I consider the direction to be on? ...)
+  + What to do with clumps that start aggregating with more and more cells?

 ## Exploration of the data
 ### Visualisation